TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 8/Revelation 8.1.md

 ---

-And when he opened the seventh seal, there followed a silence in heaven about the space of half an hour.
+When he opened the seventh seal, there was silence in heaven for about half an hour.